stephenkarpeles/github-ranking-search/README.md

 # Github Ranking Search

-To spinup the project locally, you can run:
+To spinup the project locally, you can `git clone` the project and then run:

 #### `npm start`